 Gone are the days when most people in the workforce held a regular job for just one company.
 Today, independent workers are changing the face of the working world, according to a study by the McKinsey Global Institute.
-John Thacker, a partner with Beecher Reagan Advisors, weighs in on the gig economy’s impact on recruiters.
+John Thacker, a partner with Beecher Reagan, weighs in on the gig economy’s impact on recruiters.

 Working nine to five for a single employer bears little resemblance to the way a substantial share of the workforce makes a living today.
 Millions of people pull together various income streams and work independently, rather than in structured payroll jobs.
 This is hardly a new phenomenon, yet it has never been well measured in official statistics — and the resulting data gaps have prevented a clear view of a large share of labor-market activity.

 A report by the McKinsey Global Institute (MGI), however, is shedding light on the independent workforce and what motivates people who take part of it.
 “Those who do independent work by choice (free agents and casual earners) report greater satisfaction with their work lives than those who do it out of necessity,” said the study, “Independent Work: Choice, Necessity and the Gig Economy,” by a six-author team of McKinsey experts.
 “This finding holds across countries, ages, income brackets and education levels.
 Free agents reported higher levels of satisfaction in multiple dimensions of their work lives than those holding traditional jobs by choice, indicating that many people value the nonmonetary aspects of working on their own terms.”

 MGI, the business and economics research arm of McKinsey & Company, surveyed 8,000 respondents across Europe and the U.S. Individuals were asked about their income over the past 12 months — encompassing primary work, as well as any other income-generating activities — and about their professional satisfaction and aspirations for work in the future.